JulianHorvath/Prompt-Engineering-withOpenAI/README.md

 # Prompt-Engineering-withOpenAI
-Having fun with OpenAI library
+Having some fun with OpenAI library